dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-02-yielding-generators.md

 It is worth mentioning that this particular transformation into state machine is designed for stackless coroutines and represents capturing single stackframe and its execution point.
 C# and Kotlin coroutines perform similar transformations.

 ### Summary
 Generators with `yield` keyword is one of the most useful and most common implementation of coroutines.
-Hopefully, this blog helped to give some idea of how generators relate to coroutines as threads (it's a bit like using different design patterns), how/why to use generators and how stackless generators are represented as state machines.
+Hopefully, this blog helps to understand how generators relate to other coroutines implementations, how/why to use generators.